akirademoss/SportsScienceAnalytics/README.md

 # SportsScienceAnalytics
-this is a fullstack mini-side project to demo a sports science analytics application, it uses react + vite, react hooks, django, sql, and AWS
+This is a fullstack mini-side project to demo a lightweight sports science analytics application, it uses react + vite, react hooks, django, sql, and is easily deployable to AWS free tier EC2 instance.
+This repo also includes general deployment instructions.

 ## Backend Django Setup